 Guitar | Oud | Percussion

-As an instructor, Daniel has been awarded the Teachers Gold Medal Award from the Royal Conservatory of Canada five consecutive years (2011-2015), for teaching Eastern Canada gold medal winners in the classical guitar examination competition.
-He is also a faculty member at The Fountain School of Performing Arts – Dalhousie University where he teaches Middle Eastern Music, and Acadia University.
-Daniel has also served as a faculty member at the NSCC Waterfront Campus where he taught the World Music Ensemble.
+As an instructor, Daniel has been awarded the Teachers Gold Medal Award from the Royal Conservatory of Canada five consecutive years for teaching Eastern Canada gold medal winners in the classical guitar examination competition.
+He is a part-time faculty member at The Fountain School of Performing Arts, Dalhousie University and the Maritime Conservatory of Performing Arts.
+He has also lectured at Acadia University and taught at the NSCC Ivany Campus where he directed the World Music Ensemble and the Guitar Ensemble

-Some musicians, and artists Daniel has collaborated with in performance, and in nearly all cases composition, or arranging as well include: Dinuk Wijeratne, Mohsen Sharifian, Maria Mezcle, Miguel Tellez, Norman Adams, Jennifer king and the Blue Engine String Quartet, Chris Mitchell, Indian classical dancer Josephine Nithya, Soprano Nicole Jordan, Maria Osende, David Romero, Nick Halley, and Compañia Azul.
+Some musicians and artists Daniel has collaborated with in performance, and in nearly all cases composition, or arranging as well include: Iranian bagpipe master Mohsen Sharifian, cantaora Maria Mezcle, Miguel Tellez, Indian classical dancer Josephine Nithya, Maria Serrano, David Romero, Dinuk Wijeratne, Norman Adams, Jennifer king and the Blue Engine String Quartet, Chris Mitchell, Soprano Nicole Jordan, Maria Osende, and Compañia Azul.

-In addition to performance, composition, and arranging, Daniel also teaches a wide variety of genres.
+In addition to performance, composition, and arranging, Daniel teaches a wide variety of genres.